Trump commutes former Illinois Gov. Blagojevich's sentence

-CHICAGO (AP) — President Donald Trump on Tuesday commuted the 14-year prison sentence of former Illinois Gov. Rod Blagojevich, who was convicted in a wide-ranging political corruption case just months after he appeared on Trump’s reality TV show.
-The president called the sentence “ridiculous.”
+CHICAGO (AP) — President Donald Trump on Tuesday commuted what he called the "ridiculous" 14-year prison sentence handed out to former Illinois Gov. Rod Blagojevich for political corruption, clearing the way for his release after more than eight years behind bars.

+The Republican president said the punishment imposed on the Chicago Democrat and one-time "Celebrity Apprentice" contestant was excessive.

+“So he'll be able to go back home with his family,” Trump told reporters in Washington.
+“That was a tremendously powerful, ridiculous sentence in my opinion and in the opinion of many others.”

-Blagojevich, who hails from a state with a long history of pay-to-play schemes, was expected to walk out of prison later in the day, according to a person close to him, who spoke on condition of anonymity because that person had not seen any signed paperwork.
-The 63-year-old Democrat was found guilty in 2011 of crimes that included seeking to sell an appointment to Barack Obama's old Senate seat and trying to shake down a children's hospital.
+Blagojevich, 63, who hails from a state with a long history of pay-to-play schemes, was expected to walk out of prison later in the day.
+He was convicted in 2011 of crimes that included seeking to sell an appointment to Barack Obama's old Senate seat and trying to shake down a children's hospital.

+Trump had said repeatedly in recent years that he was considering taking executive action in Blagojevich's case, only to back away from the idea.

+One of Blagojevich lawyers said she refused to believe it at first when word of her client's possible release began to spread, fearing that the president might not follow through.

 After exhausting his last appeal in 2018, Blagojevich seemed destined to remain behind bars until his projected 2024 release date.
 His wife, Patti, went on a media blitz in 2018 to encourage Trump to step in, praising the president and likening the investigation of her husband to special prosecutor Robert Mueller's investigation into Russian meddling in the 2016 election — a probe Trump long characterized as a “witch hunt.”